 Sarah’s career began as a Military Intelligence Officer in the U.S. Army.
 She served as an Intelligence Officer in the 1st Armored Division Artillery, and as a Platoon Leader, Executive Officer, and Analysis and Control Team Chief in the 501st Military Intelligence Battalion, 1st Armored Division.
 During the course of her military service, she deployed in support of efforts in Bosnia and Kosovo.
 After leaving the military in 2001, Sarah worked as a contractor supporting US Army programs, and then as an Operations Manager with Frito Lay for several years before returning to government service in 2008 with the Defense Security Service where she served in various capacities.

 Bringing real-world experience to BRIDGE Energy Group (now part of Accenture) as a Utilities and Telecommunications Senior Operations professional, Julian Jones has over 30 years of experience building and leading highly technical and diverse teams.
-As a Principal Consultant with BRIDGE, Julian’s primary concentration is on leading projects focused on operations technology systems integration; technology selection and implementation; application development and deployment; and improving operational efficiency.
+As the Director of Program Management with BRIDGE, Julian’s primary concentration is on leading projects focused on operations technology systems integration; technology selection and implementation; application development and deployment; and improving operational efficiency.
 Beyond his responsibilities as a Project Manager, Julian has also performed in numerous roles including: Solution Architect, Subject Matter Expert, Lead Business Analyst, User Acceptance Testing (UAT) Test Lead, and Lead Application Configurator.
 This breadth of experience allows Julian to quickly learn new technology and adapt to the ever-changing landscape present during all projects.
 Prior to consulting, Julian was the customer operations manager at Connexus Energy, a network operations director at US West/Qwest Communications, and an accomplished Naval Officer/Aviator.
 Julian holds a Bachelor of Science in Aerospace Engineering from the University of Southern California, and a Master of Business Administration from the W.P.
 Carey School of Business at Arizona State University.

 Melanie Markell started with ENMAX in Calgary, Alberta, Canada in 2016 as the Manager, Customer Care for residential services.
 She oversees contact centre operations for ENMAX’s regulated and de-regulated businesses with a focus on creating exceptional client experiences through an engaged and inspired workforce.